gkats207/MyDataScienceProject/README.md

 # MyDataScienceProject
 In this repo you can find the answers to the week 3 Assignment of the Applied Data Science Capstone Project.
-For the maps check the following screenshots:
+For the maps check the following screenshots: TorontoNeighborhoodMapKmeansClustering.PNG and TorontoNeighborhoodMap.PNG